ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 }
 [/sourcecode]

 The `id` and `type` fields are only really used by the server, so you can ignore them for this exercise.
 The `url` field represents the address of the product page for this product.
-We won’t be implementing these pages in this exercise.
+We won't be implementing these pages in this exercise.
 The `img` field contains a URL to a picture of this product.
 The `stars` field indicates the starred user ratings for this product.
 The `price` field is the price of this product in dollars.
 Lastly, the `description` field is marketing copy that we will not use in this exercise, but which is used in one of the optional exercises for this training.

 Using the documentation for `<amp-bind>`, `<amp-list>`, and all of the descriptions above, create a product listing page that fulfills the following requirements: